Updated October 2022

 - Eat dates in your third trimester if blood sugar control isn’t a concern.

-Red Raspberry Leaf.
+- Red Raspberry Leaf.
 Despite the hype, drinking RRL tea is NOT an induction method itself.
 It IS like yoga or walking for your uterus and has centuries of safe use in all stages of pregnancy.
 If you feel that drinking red raspberry leaf infusion makes your uterus irritable in pregnancy then by all means discontinue use, just as you would stop doing vigorous physical activity if it caused uterine irritability.
 But justlike walking or yoga won’t cause labour to begin out of nowhere in a healthy pregnancy, neither does red raspberry leaf.
 It is super nourishing to the body and some research shows drinking it throughout your pregnancy can decrease the length of your labour and reduce the risk of some interventions in labour.
 For those who feel comfortable using RRL, I generally recommend 1 cup/day in the first trimester, 2 in the second, 3 in the third, and as much as you want once 37 or 38 weeks.
-Sisterhood Blend is my own Red Raspberry Leaf tea which includes just a touch of red rooibos, oatstraw, rosehips, chamomile, and ginger as well.
-It’s available for purchase here.
+Ripe & Ready is my own Red Raspberry Leaf tea which includes just a touch of red rooibos, oatstraw, rosehips, chamomile, and ginger as well.
 You can learn more about the benefits of red raspberry leaf tea in this article from bellybelly

 Prostaglandins are the hormone that softens the cervix, preparing it for birth.
 (It does not stimulate your uterus) A few ways to introduce prostaglandin are: